andyjessop/crux/packages/redux-router/README.md

 ### Navigating to a route

-That's all you need to be able to modify the routes from within your app.
 To navigate to a route, just dispatch the `navigate` action:

 ```ts
 import { actions } from './router';